Frequently Asked Questions about ADHD Assessment & Diagnosis

 Psychological therapy (or individual therapy) for ADHD focuses on developing coping strategies to manage symptoms more effectively.
 This can include support for emotional reactivity, time management, and procrastination.
 Therapy can help individuals create personalised strategies to navigate daily challenges.

 Another option is neurofeedback, an advanced biofeedback that "retrains" the brain's patterns to promote a more focused state.
 Recent research indicates that neurofeedback can be as effective as medication, with longer-lasting effects.
+The World Health Organisation and the American Academy of Pediatrics recognise neurofeedback as an effective treatment option.

 Additionally, some individuals choose to forgo treatment altogether and instead use their diagnosis to access additional support at work, school, or university.
 This can include accommodations and resources that help manage ADHD symptoms in different environments.